 Clarksville Modification Center started monitoring workers for radiation exposure in July 1949.
-SNL provided the dosimeters at that time.
-Table 6-1 summarizes the monitoring technique, exchange frequency, and values for one-half the limit of detection (LOD/2).
-The SNL MRD for nonpenetrating skin and penetrating whole-body dose was probably similar to the minimum detection levels (MDLs) determined by others (Wilson 1960, 1987; NIOSH 1993; NRC 1989; Wilson et al. 1990).
+Dosimeters used at that time to measure worker radiation doses were provided by SNL.
+Table 6-1 summarizes the monitoring technique and exchange frequency.
+The SNL minimum recordable dose (MRD) for nonpenetrating skin and penetrating whole-body dose was probably similar to the minimum detection levels (MDLs) determined by others (Wilson 1960, 1987; NIOSH 1993; NRC 1989; Wilson et al. 1990).
 Dosimeters were supplied by Tracerlab from October 1960 to 1965 for MHSMC workers.
-No dosimetry records were found for 1959 through September 1960.
-The Tracerlab MRDs were 30 and 10 mrem, respectively (Tracerlab 1965).
-Actual MDLs are typically higher because of additional uncertainty in field use and the use of dose recording thresholds.